xdnw/locutus/README.md

-# Locutus
+# Welcome to Locutus!

-some shoddy pnw bot I wrote
+Locutus is the All-In-One Discord bot for the web browser game Politics and War.
+Check out more information [here](https://discord.gg/vWXbgVAxfc)!